1 January - 17 March 2014

 It will take place under the patronage of the President of the European Commission, Mr José Manuel Barroso, and will feature inspirational speakers from a range of backgrounds.

 For anyone involved in innovation, from the worlds of research and business to those involved in policy making and funding innovation, the Convention will provide an opportunity to:

 • engage in and contribute to the innovation debate with business leaders, top researchers and high-level policy makers;

 • network and share experiences with your peers; and

 • gain inspiration from world-renowned speakers and great innovation showcases.

-Free registration will open at the end of November.
+Free registration will open early in 2014.

 7-9 April 2014